logicappsio/CustomAPIs/WebAPI/README.md

 6. Once you are comfortable with your web API, you will need to publish it to the Azure cloud.
 You can do this by going to **BUILD** > **PUBLISH** in visual studio.
 7. Extract the swagger json by navigating to ***https://\<azure-webapp-url\>/swagger/docs/v1***
+>[ATTENTION] A swagger document with duplicate operationid(s) is invalid.
+If you are using the sample C# template, the operation-id "Values_Get" is repeated twice.
+Change one instance to "Value_Get"

 ####Step 2: Setting up AAD authentication.